History of Ghana: Early manifestations of nationalism in Ghana

 By the late 19th century, a growing number of educated Africans increasingly found unacceptable an arbitrary political system that placed almost all power in the hands of the governor through his appointment of council members.
 In the 1890s, some members of the educated coastal elite organized themselves into the Aborigines' Rights Protection Society to protest a land bill that threatened traditional land tenure.
 This protest helped lay the foundation for political action that would ultimately lead to independence.
 In 1920, one of the African members of the Legislative Council, Joseph E. Casely-Hayford, convened the National Congress of British West Africa.
 The National Congress demanded a wide range of reforms and innovations for British West Africa.

 The National Congress sent a delegation to London to urge the Colonial Office to consider the principle of elected representation.
 The group, which claimed to speak for all British West African colonies, represented the first expression of political solidarity between intellectuals and nationalists of the area.
-Though the delegation was not received in London (on the grounds that it represented only the interests of a small group of urbanized Africans), its actions aroused considerable support among the African elite at home.
+Though the delegation was not received in London (on the grounds that it represented only the interests of a small group), its actions aroused considerable support among the African elite at home.

 Notwithstanding their call for elected representation as opposed to a system whereby the governor appointed council members, these nationalists insisted that they were loyal to the British Crown and that they merely sought an extension of British political and social practices to Africans.
 Notable leaders included Africanus Horton, the writer John Mensah Sarbah, and S. R. B. Attah-Ahoma.
 Such men gave the nationalist movement a distinctly elitist flavour that was to last until the late 1940s.

-The constitution of April 8, 1925, promulgated by Guggisberg, created provincial councils of paramount chiefs for all but the northern provinces of the colony.
+The constitution of 8 April 1925, promulgated by Guggisberg, created provincial councils of paramount chiefs for all but the northern provinces of the colony.
 These councils in turn elected six chiefs as unofficial members of the Legislative Council, which however had an inbuilt British majority and whose powers were in any case purely advisory.
 Although the new constitution appeared to recognize some African sentiments, Guggisberg was concerned primarily with protecting British interests.
 For example, he provided Africans with a limited voice in the central government; yet, by limiting nominations to chiefs, he drove a wedge between chiefs and their educated subjects.
 The intellectuals believed that the chiefs, in return for British support, had allowed the provincial councils to fall completely under control of the government.
 By the mid-1930s, however, a gradual rapprochement between chiefs and intellectuals had begun.